Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Dataset

-\paragraph{Intercept-and-Resend Attack} In the Intercept-and-Resend attack scenario, the QKD process is intercepted by Eve, who measures the transmitted photons and then retransmits them to Bob, effectively impersonating Alice.
-This process typically introduces detectable errors, but if Eve only attacks a small fraction of signals, the errors might remain below the detection threshold.
+\paragraph{Intercept-and-Resend Attack} In the Intercept-and-Resend attack scenario, Eve intercepts the QKD signal, measures the transmitted photons, and then retransmits them to Bob, effectively impersonating Alice.
+Fundamentally, this attack exploits the direct access to the quantum channel.
+Eve performs a projective measurement on the in-transit qubit, effectively collapsing its quantum state.
+Based on her measurement outcome, she prepares and sends a new qubit to Bob.
+Due to the No-Cloning theorem, if Eve measures in a basis conjugate to Alice's preparation basis, she inevitably introduces state disturbances that manifest as errors in the sifted key.
+This process typically introduces detectable errors, but if Eve attacks only a small fraction of signals, the errors might remain below the detection threshold.
 Under these conditions, the QBER and Measurement Entropy significantly increase, indicating potential errors and greater unpredictability in the measurement outcomes.
-Furthermore, the signal and decoy detection rates should be reduced due to Eve already measuring the signal or the decoy, which leads to possible external interference or tampering.
+Furthermore, the signal and decoy detection rates should be reduced because Eve has already measured the signal or the decoy, potentially leading to external interference or tampering.
 Additionally, the time-based metrics are expected to increase because of the delay introduced by Eve's interception.
 Based on these assumptions, the simulated attack is constructed as described in Algorithm~\ref{alg:mitm_process}.

-\paragraph{PNS Attack} In the PNS attack scenario, Eve intercepts and stores a single photon from multi-photon pulses while allowing the remaining photons to reach Bob.
-In this attack, practical QKD systems that rely on weak coherent pulses can emit multi-photon states, which makes them vulnerable to selective photon extraction by Eve, which primarily affects the detection rates, causing a noticeable decrease.
-However, since Eve does not perform any measurements on the intercepted photons, the QBER and Measurement Entropy remain unchanged, as no additional errors or randomness are introduced into the quantum channel.
-Furthermore, the time-based metrics remain relatively stable, as the interception process does not introduce significant delays in the transmission.

-\paragraph{Trojan Horse Attack} In the Trojan horse attack scenario, Eve injects additional photons into Alice’s system by sending bright light pulses into the QKD device on Alice's or Bob's side to extract internal information such as basis choice or key bits \cite{sushchev2024trojan}.
-This attack primarily affects the detection rates, leading to an increase as more photons are detected on Bob's side.
-However, since Eve does not perform direct measurements on the transmitted photons, the QBER and Measurement Entropy do not increase significantly, with mismatches only occurring if Bob measures an injected pulse.
-In addition, the time-based metrics remain stable, as the attack does not introduce notable transmission delays.
-Researchers in \cite{jain2016attacks} indicated that Eve can adjust the photon injection strategy by varying between strong and weak pulses based on the detected reflection patterns.
-Based on these assumptions, the simulated attack is constructed as described in Algorithm~\ref{alg:trojan_horse_process}.
+This follows the standard BB84 analysis: full-rate Intercept--Resend would yield $\approx 25\%$ QBER, so Eve targets only a fraction of pulses to avoid alarms.
+We therefore expect elevated QBER/entropy and mild timing overhead, matching the metrics we log.
+No additional simplifications apply here.